Szikaka-97/Receiver-2-Modding-Guide/README.txt

-﻿This is an example plugin for a Receiver 2 modded gun.
+﻿This is an example BepInEx plugin for a Receiver 2 modded gun.